fanout/java-gripcontrol/README.md

 }
 ```

-Long polling example via response _body_ using the WEBrick gem.
+Long polling example via response _body_ using the NanoHTTPD web server.
 The client connects to a GRIP proxy over HTTP and the proxy forwards the request to the origin.
 The origin subscribes the client to a channel and instructs it to long poll via the response _body_.

 ```java
 package com.example;